 These are rules that determine which tiles it is legal to add to the layout.
 Nearly all traditional domino connecting games use either equal end matching or matador matching.

 1. Matching equal ends.
 This is by far the most common matching rule in use.
 The touching ends of the connected tiles must have equal numbers, like this:

 2. Matador matching.
 The ends of the connected tiles must add up to a particular total.
 When playing with a [6:6] set, the total is 7, and in general with an [n:n] set, touching ends must add up to n+1.
 The double blank and tiles whose two ends add up to the required total are called matadors, and normally function as wild tiles which can be played next to any tile.

 3. Other matching rules.
 Many other matching systems can be imagined, and several recently invented domino games use a variety of rules governing which tiles can be played where.

-B) Drawing and boneyard rules
+B) Boneyard, drawing and discarding rules

 The boneyard is the collection of tiles (if any) that remain after all players have drawn their initial hands.